 Unified Identity Protection Platform: Identity-Based Zero Trust in Practice

 Silverfort pioneers the world’s first Unified Identity Protection platform that consolidates security controls across corporate networks and cloud environments to block identity-based attacks.
-Using innovative agentless and proxyless technology, Silverfort seamlessly integrates with all existing IAM solutions (such as AD, ADFS, RADIUS, Azure AD, Okta, Ping Identity, AWS IAM, etc.), extending their coverage to assets that could not be protected until today, such as homegrown/legacy applications, IT infrastructure, file systems, command-line tools, machine-to-machine access and more.
+Using innovative agentless and proxyless technology, Silverfort seamlessly integrates with all existing IAM solutions (such as AD, ADFS, RADIUS, Entra ID (formerly Azure AD), Okta, Ping Identity, AWS IAM, etc.), extending their coverage to assets that could not be protected until today, such as homegrown/legacy applications, IT infrastructure, file systems, command-line tools, machine-to-machine access and more.
 It continuously monitors all access of users and secures service accounts across both cloud and on-premise environments, analyzes risk in real time using an AI-based engine, and enforces adaptive authentication and access policies.

 Purpose-built to protect against identity-based attacks that utilize compromised user credentials to access enterprise resources, Silverfort’s Unified Identity Protection platform is the only solution that is able to enforce Identity-Based Zero Trust architecture in the modern enterprise environment.